 But don’t just stop there.
 Go ahead and pick up random pieces of garbage along the trail or at your campsite as you see them, even if they weren’t yours.
 The campgrounds and trails are for all of us, and it is up to all of us to keep them clean so we can continue enjoying them in the future.

+The campground has since been reopened, however, it’s a prime example of what can happen when you don’t clean up your trash.
 If you have an RV but no designated spot for your trash, you might find an over-the-door bag holder to be very useful.
 These holders can fit over most standard-sized cabinet doors and will keep your trash bag out of sight and out of the way.
 Another solution for both tent and RV campers is a pop-up trash can that can easily be collapsed and stored away when it’s empty.